 Once you have everything mapped out, walk away and let it sit.
 Come back the next day and look at your map with fresh eyes.
 What’s the next logical big thing you need to work on?
 What will make the biggest difference in your business?

 Make your plan effective with daily to-do lists

-Once you know what you should be working on, figure out exactly what steps you need to take to get it done.
-Break the project down into baby steps.
+Once you know what you should be working on, map out all the steps you need to take to complete each project.
+Break them down into baby steps.
 Is there anything you don’t know how to do?
 Will you outsource it or learn how to do it yourself?

 How you keep your to-do list is up to you.
-I use Asana, which is a free app that works on both desktop and mobile.
+I use Asana, which is a free business productivity tool that works on both desktop and mobile.
 If digital isn’t your thing, then a notebook is just fine.
 The important thing is to pick something that works for you.

 Get in the habit of making out your list for the next day the night before or first thing in the morning.
 Mark your money-making tasks and work on them first, before you do anything else.

 As you make out your to-do list, you will start to see tasks that recur on a weekly and daily basis.
 Use your list and your plan as a guide to start creating routines.
-Sitting down and writing a blog post or adding 1,000 words to your book become easier once they are part of your routine.
+Sitting down and writing a blog post or adding 1,000 words to your book draft become easier once you make them a habit.

 Routines help us because we don’t have to decide what to work on next.
 The routine runs on auto-pilot and we keep making progress, day in and day out.
 For example, I write the first draft of my blog posts on Monday morning.
 I don’t even have to think about it anymore.
 It’s part of my weekly routine.

 However, routines can also become counter-productive, so it’s a good practice to review your routines from time to time and make sure that what you do is still the highest and best use of your time.
 Just because tweeting 10 times a day and pinning 50 pins is part of your marketing plan, doesn’t mean it’s the best use of your time.

 Review your results and adjust your to-do list and routines accordingly.